 |Move a tab to a current window (mouse only)||Drag the tab into an existing window||Drag the tab into an existing window|

-|Return a tab to its original position||Press Esc while dragging||Press Esc while dragging|
+|Return a tab to its original position||Presswhile dragging||Presswhile dragging|

-|Download the target of a link||+ Click a link||Option + Click a link|
+|Download the target of a link||+ Click a link||+ Click a link|

 |Switch between maximized and windowed modes||Double-click a blank area of the tab strip||Double-click a blank area of the tab strip|

-I’ve also posted the keyboard shortcuts for all other major browsers that you can learn:
+We’ve also posted the keyboard shortcuts for all other major browsers that you can learn:

-Let us know which are your favorite shortcut keys?
+Let us know which are your favorite shortcut keys.
 And what do you use more often?